Skip to main content

 Having your opinion doesn't make you smart, stupid, or a rebel

-Stop Counting Stars: A Modern Take on The Little Prince & Big Data
+A Contemporary Interpretation of The Little Prince and Big Data

 People's problems?- They are unlikely to ever disappear

 They are unlikely to ever disappear.
 There are millions of problems in one individual.
 The biggest flaw of a person is to constantly look for reasons for his problems in someone or something; this is already the biggest problem for the individual.
 This behavior creates a chain reaction, similar to falling dominoes.
 Especially if you use up your energy in this direction.
 Over time, your energy returns to you like a boomerang.
 It goes back to him.
 No matter how educated he is, eventually a problem comes to him, and he, struggling to protect himself, becomes a participant in it.
 Regardless of whether he is calm or indifferent, he must take a side depending on the circumstances.
 Everyone knows that there is already one god, but it is perceived differently in different languages.
-Because of the ways of the prophets, division is a fact.
+The ways of the prophets make division a fact.
 The one problem that is not known may take another thousand years to solve.
 The other big problem is the different colors of people's skin.
-While the col...
+While the colored man s...

 Two Sides of the Same Coin: On Titles and True Character